j-duan/4Dsegment/README.md

 :--:
 *Motion tracking using our pipeline.
 Left: without shape refinement; Right: with shape refinement*

-As the first highlight, if you walk through the instructions below patiently and correctly, we guarantee that you can run through the pipeline and produce nice segmentations and meshes.
-As the second highlight, you won't need to worry about any compilation issues, as we have taken care of everything in advance.
-All you need to do is to follow the simple instructions.

-The code in this repository implements 4D*segment*, a pipeline for carrying out deep learning segmentation, non-rigid co-registration, mesh generation and motion tracking using raw grey-scale cardiac MRI data in a nifti format.
+The code in this repository implements 4D*segment*, a pipeline for carrying out deep learning segmentation, non-rigid co-registration, mesh generation and motion tracking using raw grey-scale cardiac MRI data in NIfTI format.
 The implementation was first trained using manual annotations and then deployed on pulmonary hypertension (PH) patients to produce segmentation labels and computational meshes.
-The whole process is fully automated without any manual inputs.
+The whole process is fully automated without any manual input.

 # Overview
 The files in this repository are organized into 3 directories: